varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

   Request method.
 Defaults to '-' if not known.

 %{X}o
-  The contents of response header X. If the header appears multiple times in a single transaction, the last occurrence is used in client mode and the first one in backend mode.
+  The contents of response header X, as it was delivered for client mode, and before VCL processing for backend mode.
+If the header appears multiple times in a single transaction, the last occurrence is used in client mode and the first one in backend mode.

 %O
   In client mode, total bytes sent to client.
 In backend mode, total